MicrosoftDocs/memdocs/sccm/apps/get-started/create-and-deploy-an-application.md

     ![App management requirements page](/sccm/apps/get-started/media/App-management-requirements-page.png)

-4. Choose **OK** to close each property page that you opened, and then return to the **Applications** list in the Configuration Manager console.
+4. Choose **OK** to close each property page that you opened.
+Then return to the **Applications** list in the Configuration Manager console.

 > [!TIP]
 >  Requirements can help reduce the number of Configuration Manager collections you need.
-Because you just specified that the application can only get installed on PCs that are running Windows 10, you can later deploy this to a collection that contains PCs that run many different operating systems, and the application will only get installed on Windows 10 PCs.
+Because you just specified that the application can only get installed on PCs that are running Windows 10, you can later deploy this to a collection that contains PCs that run many different operating systems.
+But the application will only get installed on Windows 10 PCs.

 ## Add the application content to a distribution point

-To successfully deploy the application to PCs, you next make sure that the application content is copied to a distribution point.
+Next, to deploy the application to PCs, make sure that the application content is copied to a distribution point.
 PCs access the distribution point to install the application.

 > [!TIP]
 >  To find out more about distribution points and content management in Configuration Manager, see [Manage content and content infrastructure](../../core/servers/deploy/configure/manage-content-and-content-infrastructure.md).